Door Painting Guide

 If the existing paint is faded but not flaking, use 240-grit sandpaper.
 If it is already flaking, 120-grit will be plenty.

 *You should use paint stripper if there are many layers of paint that will take a long time to get through with only sandpaper.
-If you do, clean the surface thoroughly after the stripper has done its job with water or white spirit and then wipe away with a soft brush or cloth.
+If you do, clean the surface thoroughly after the stripper has done its job with water or white spirit and then wipe away with a soft paint brush or cloth.

 Take your time with the removal of previous layers, as any parts you miss will show through even multiple new coats of paint, ruining the look of your door.